 The team continues to recommend Tier 4 for Norton Sound red king crab.
-The BMSY proxy, calculated as the average of mature male biomass on February 1 during 1980-2019 was 4.57 million lb.
-The estimated

-2019 mature male biomass on February 1 using Model 18.2b is 3.12 million lb., which is below the B{MSY} proxy for this stock, placing Norton Sound red king crab in status category 4b.
-The F{MSY} proxy is M = 0.18 yr-1 and the $F{OFL} = 0.118$ yr-1, because the 2019 mature male biomass is less than B{MSY} proxy, with the CPT choosing the default of gamma =1.0.
+The B{MSY} proxy, calculated as the average of mature male biomass on February 1 during 1980-2019 was 2.068 kt The estimated 2020 mature male biomass on February 1 using Model 19.0 is 1,660 t which is below the B{MSY} proxy for this stock, placing Norton Sound red king crab in status category 4b.
+The FMSY proxy is M =0.18 yr-1 and the F{OFL} =0.141yr-1, because the 2020 mature male biomass is less than B{MSY} proxy using the default gamma =1.0.

-The CPT recommends that the OFL for 2019 be set according to model 18.2b, for which the calculated OFL is 0.24 million lb.
-(0.11 thousand t).
-The team recommends that the ABC for 2019 be set below the maximum permissible ABC.
-The team recommends that the SSC-endorsed buffer of 20% from the OFL be used to set the ABC at 0.19 million lb.
-(0.09 thousand t).
-The OFL is a retained catch OFL although a total catch OFL is computed as part of the assessment.
-The recommendation of an ABC less than the maximum permissible is recommended due to concern about model specification and unresolved competing hypotheses about whether the lack of large male crab in the fisheries and surveys is from increased natural mortality or movement out of the area.
+The CPT recommends model 19.0 to set the OFL for 2020, resulting in an OFL of 0.287 million lb.
+(0.13 thousand t).
+The team recommends that the ABC for 2020 be set below the maximum permissible ABC.
+The team recommends that the SSC-endorsed buffer of 20% from the OFL be increased to 25% given very low fishery CPUE and unusually large numbers of old-shell males in the fishery.
+The resulting ABC is 0.100 kt.
+The OFL is a retained catch OFL.
+The author calculated a total catch OFL as part of the assessment, but it is not used because no way to estimate discards from the fishery monitoring program has been adopted.